Welcome to Miegunyah House Museum

 Miegunyah is open from February until early December, although we are closed for each Easter weekend.

-Please note that Miegunyah will be closed on Sunday 5th June for a private function
+Please note that Miegunyah will be closed on Sunday 28th August for a private function.

 Admission prices - includes guided tour.
 Prices subject to change.